 I hope you have a wonderful festive season and spend this time doing the things that make you happy with the people you love most.

-If you need a little something to help you through this Christmas period without getting sucked into diets, diet talk and obsessing with food and your weight, check out my FREE online nutrition course.
-This will guide you through some of the first steps of intuitive eating to help resolve your food problems.
+If you need a little something to help you through this Christmas period without getting sucked into diets, diet talk and obsessing with food and your weight, check out my FREE download.
+This will guide you through how to start intuitive eating to help resolve your food problems.